Bmore Birds: Community murals beautify York Road neighborhood

 August 14, 2014

-Members of the York Road and Govanstowne communities gathered on Aug.
-13 to make their artistic mark on the facade of Loyola’s public safety and transportation building at 5104 York Rd., as the first mural of the York Road Mural Initiative came to life.
+Members of the York Road and Govanstowne communities gathered on a sunny August afternoon to make their artistic mark on the facade of Loyola’s public safety and transportation building at 5104 York Rd., as the first mural of the York Road Mural Initiative came to life.

 The project, called Bmore Birds, will appear along the York Road corridor between 43rd Street and Glenwood Avenue.